seanTsmith/tequila/README.md

 - implement /lib/stores/redis-test.js & /lib/stores/redis-store.js .. make it look for tgicloud.com redis
 - test with /test-spec/integration/test-store-integration.js
 - thought you had phonegap app for tests - test localstore with it
 ==========================

 From PCM experience:
-- Make ID fields stored as ObjectIDs in mongo
+(done?) - Make ID fields stored as ObjectIDs in mongo
 - make a prettyprint function for model
 - getList should do a list.firstItem();
 - model.set({name:value}) should be like model.set('name',value})